oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 #### Online updates to a running domain

-For configuration changes that only modify dynamic WebLogic mbean attributes (subject to the exceptions listed in section support/unsupported TBD), you can initiate an online update to a running domain managed by the Operator by doing the following:
+For configuration changes that only modify dynamic WebLogic mbean attributes (subject to the exceptions listed in section support/unsupported), you can initiate an online update to a running domain managed by the Operator by doing the following:

  - Modifying contents of the secrets that are referenced by WDT model(s) and/or modifying the contents of `domain.spec.configuration.model.configMap`.
  - Setting `domain.spec.configuration.model.onlineUpdate.enabled` to `true`
+ - Setting `domain.spec.configuration.model.onlineUpdate.onNonDynmaicChanges` to the desired behavior (see below)
  - Changing `domain.spec.configuration.introspectVersion`.

-If any non-dynamic WebLogic mbean attribute is changed as part of the above actions.
-Since the non-dynamic changes require domain restart, the default behavior of the Operator is commit all changes but the user has to manually restart the domain.
+If any non-dynamic WebLogic mbean attribute is also changed as part of the above actions.
+Since the non-dynamic changes require domain restart, the default behavior of the Operator is commit all changes and let the user manually restart the domain when ready.
 You can control this behavior by setting the attribute `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` to one of these values:

  | OnNonDynamicChanges Value | Behavior |